Note: This page contains affiliate links.

 Tailwind is an incredible tool for Pinterest and Instagram.
 It allows you to upload images in bulk, drag-and-drop to a calendar, makes multi-board pinning easy and fast, and adds many more shortcuts built with your busy schedule in mind.

-With Tailwind you can automatically optimize your Pinterest and Instagram schedules based on when your audience is most engaged.
+With Tailwind, you can automatically optimize your Pinterest and Instagram schedules based on your most engaged audience.
 It includes analytics and insights on your published content that allows you to see what’s working and what’s not.
 Tailwind’s Browser Extension lets you easily create multiple posts from any site with a single click.
 It even repins on Pinterest.

 Freshbooks

-I use Freshbooks to invoice all of my clients for my freelance writing business and for most of the advertisers here on Money Q&A. Freshbooks has a great accounting system, professional invoices, and make it very easy for me to track the expenses and income of my websites.
+I use Freshbooks to invoice all of my clients for my freelance writing business.
+Most of the advertisers here on Money Q&A. Freshbooks has a great accounting system and professional invoices and makes it very easy for me to track the expenses and income of my websites.

 The Best Investing Apps for Your Smartphone